 Grace attracts sinners.
 Since I am someone who preaches radical grace, I get a lot of emails and Facebook messages from sinning Christians.
-Very few are looking for help in overcoming sin; almost all of them want an assurance that God will continue to love them despite their bad behavior.
+A few are looking for help in overcoming sin, but most of them want an assurance that God will continue to love them despite their bad behavior.
 More often than not, these messages come from young men who are living as though they were married, even though they are not.

 Since I grow weary of being an agony aunt for men who should know better, this post is addressed to all of you who are wrestling with sin, but particularly to hot-blooded young males.
 Here are my responses to five commonly asked questions:

 1. Will God love me if I keep sinning?

 Yes, absolutely!
 I know this is not what manmade religion has told you, but you need to know that God’s love for you is unrelated to your moral performance.
 He loves us because he is love.
 “God demonstrates his own love for us in this: While we were still sinners, Christ died for us” (Rom 5:8).

 There are many variables in life but God’s love is the one constant you can bank on.
 You can be certain that he loves you.
 A better question to ask is, “Do you know and enjoy his love?”
 The prodigal’s father loved him constantly but the prodigal did not know and benefit from his love for as long as his attention was elsewhere.

 Every one of us has needs.
 These needs are meant to lead us to Jesus (see Php 4:19).
 If you’re not getting your needs met in Jesus, you will make inferior choices – and this is where the trouble starts.